 NetherlandsWorldwide

-If you live in Japan and you need a certificate of life, the embassy can draw up this document for you.
-You can make an online appointment to visit the embassy.
+If you live in Japan and you need a certificate of life, the Dutch embassy in Tokyo can draw up this document for you.
+The embassy can also sign and stamp pre-printed certificates of life for Dutch citizens.
+A different procedure applies to people with a different nationality with a pre-printed certificate of life from, for example, the SVB.

 When might you need a certificate of life?